deadratfink/jy-transform/README.md

 ## Not Supported Yet / Plannings

-At the moment we require that each document to trnasform is a _single_ one per file!
+At the moment we require that each document to transform is a _single_ one per file!

 Multidocument handling would be a cool feature which refers in general to YAML and JS only and is currently not supported.
 This is planned and reflected